abaretta/nu.baretta.tplink/README.md

 * Set light temperature (LB120/LB130)
 * Set hue (LB130)
 * Select mode (LB130)
-* Select preset (LB130)

 Energy monitoring has currently not been implemented for the bulbs (LB110 and up) as I am not sure anyone would use it.
+The selection of pre-sets for the LB130 will be added.

 ![](https://drive.google.com/uc?id=0B4QdLfQ7j41Jc3daMm9xSmsyUjg)
 ![](https://drive.google.com/uc?id=0B4QdLfQ7j41JY3N5Y2JNRWZRVmM)